jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Protective Penguin/Egg Hunt/egghunt.md

 After moving laterally, PROTECTIVE PENGUIN compromised a number of additional systems and gained persistence.
 We have identified another host in the DMZ that we believe was backdoored by the adversary and is used to regain access.
 Please download a virtual machine image of that host and identify the backdoor.
 Validate your findings in our test environment on egghunt.challenges.adversary.zone.

-Hint:
-Snapshot is (at least) compatible with current QEMU versions available in Arch Linux and Fedora 33 (5.1.0, 5.2.0).

 ## Pre-Requisites
 This challenge consists of a qcow2 image, that needs qemu to run.
 In case qemu isn't installed, yet, now is a good time to do so. ;-)
 ```